swing-research/PatternRecognition-jupyterbook/_sources/denoise-deblur.md

 Y[\vk] = B[\vk]X[\vk] + W[\vk]
 $$

-Lets, try the previous procedure  of deblurring and see how it works:
+Lets, try the previous procedure  for  deblurring and see how it works:

 ```{code-cell}
  sig = 0.1